-To mark the occasion of 20 years of annually creating these plots, Scott and Shumway, with major help from division personnel including Amy Cole, Yvonne McCool and others, created the herbicide symptomology database, which can be found at https://plants.uaex.edu/herbicide/default.aspx
+To mark the occasion of 20 years of annually creating these plots, Scott and Shumway, with major help from division personnel including Amy Cole, Yvonne McCool and others, created the herbicide symptomology database, which can be found at https://plants.uaex.edu/herbicide/default.aspx get her learner's permit. she missed a few too many questions.

-Officer Scotty Dail poses with Gabby Edison and her newly acquired learner's permit.
+Officer Scotty Dail poses with Gabby Edison